-- 1) Totals may not add due to rounding. - (2) The fiscal year 2012 budget adopted changes to the Workforce Training Fund, which annually is funded through employer contributions for workforce training initiatives for incumbent workers in the private sector.
-Beginning in fiscal 2012 the WTF will not be subject to annua appropriation and the employer contributions, estimated at \$19.9 million, are transferred directly to the WTF after their collection. - (3) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (4) Excludes off-budget Medicaid spending in fiscal 2006 and fiscal 2007 estimated at \$292 million and \$290 million, respectively.
-Fiscal 2006 through fiscal 2009 included program administration. - (5) Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - (6) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (7) Consists largely of appropriations from previous years, authorized to be expended in current years. - (8) Based on the fiscal 2012 budget tax revenue estimate of \$20.615 billion, which reflects the fiscal 2012 consensus estimate of \$20.525 billion adjusted for the impact of fiscal 2012 revenue initiatives enacted as part of the budget.
-On August 1, 2011, the Governor approved legislation establishing a sales tax holiday on August 13-14, 2011.
-The \$20.615 billion estimate also reflects the revenue loss impact from this two-day sales tax holiday, which is expected to be \$20.5 million.
+- (1) Totals may not add due to rounding. - (2) The fiscal year 2012 budget adopted changes to the Workforce Training Fund, which annually is funded through employer contributions for workforce training initiatives for incumbent workers in the private sector.
+Beginning in fiscal 2012 the WTF will not be subject to annual appropriation and the employer contributions, estimated at \$19.2 million, are transferred directly to the WTF after their collection. - (3) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (4) Excludes off-budget Medicaid spending in fiscal 2006 and fiscal 2007 estimated at \$292 million and \$290 million, respectively.
+Fiscal 2006 through fiscal 2009 included program administration. - (5) Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - (6) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (7) Consists largely of appropriations from previous years, authorized to be expended in current years. - (8) Based on the fiscal 2012 budget tax revenue estimate of \$21.010 billion, which was revised by the Executive Office for Administration and Finance on October 17, 2011.